 - Motivational therapies that support continued commitment to abstinence

 - Family and social therapy that help to build a social support structure for staying sober

 - Mitigation of co-occurring mental health disorders that contribute to substance abuse

 - Post-treatment support that helps the individual apply these skills in daily life

-With a medically supported detox process that includes a substitution taper, these treatment elements combine to offer a greater chance at recovery and a future free from substance abuse.
+Combined with a medical detox process that involves a substitution taper (as appropriate), these treatment elements offer a greater chance at recovery and future free from substance abuse.

 To learn more about the top-tier addiction programs and levels of care available at River Oaks Treatment Center near Tampa, Florida, call us today at .
 Our staff is available around the clock to answer your questions, walk through our payment options, and start the admissions process.

 You can also take the first step and verify your insurance benefits by filling out this simple and secure .
 We’ll email you right back with important details and next steps.